shamrickus/Reborn-Mod-Manager/README.md

     * RMM (CLI)

 * Run RMM.
-* Select the mods you want and install.
+* Select the sound mods you want and install.
 * Launch dota and the sound should be installed.
 If there are mods you would like to see but aren't available, open an [Issue](https://github.com/shamrickus/Reborn-Mod-Manager/issues)

 ## Note